 According to a recent global survey, 21% of data breaches arise because an employee simply loses a device (smartphone, tablet, or laptop) that encompasses organizational data.
 As a result, an unintended person or persons may retrieve the data, and exploit it.
 Roughly 25% of data are associated with internal organizational personnel.
 According to some research, it is seen that 48% of internal breaches are accompanied by malicious intent, while 43% of data breaches are accidental.
 9% of these types of security breaches fall into a grey zone in terms of consideration.

-Over 30% of data breaches are associated with external hacking.
+More than 30% of data breaches are associated with external hacking.
 Cybercriminals may clown their way into company databases that store social security numbers, credit card details, or other personal details.
 The stolen data is usually released on the “dark web”, the internet’s black market.
 Once the data is on the dark web, others will be adept to view and possibly purchase it for abominable use.
 Cybercriminals weaponize personal data to commit fraud.
 The remaining portion of data breaches frequently occurs due to third-party attacks or incidents.

 How to Prevent Data Breaches?